I dug my own pond in the summer of 2000, with a shovel and a lot of determination. The pond measures

 Send me an e-mail:

-hand, and enjoy being 'petted'.
-She had experience keeping fancy goldfish in an
+and enjoy being 'petted'.
+She had experience keeping fancy goldfish in an aquarium

-aquarium environment prior to digging her own pond in 2003, but the pond has opened
+environment prior to digging her own pond in 2003, but the pond has opened up a whole

-up a whole new world of opportunities for her obsession.
-Like most ponders, she also
+new world of opportunities for her obsession.
+Like most ponders, she also enjoys gardening,

-and she is unable to lift.
-She does, however, make a wonderful target for jumping koi
+she is unable to lift.
+She does, however, make a wonderful target for jumping koi that we are

 Or call her at: